 Starting your health & fitness programme without a strong ‘why’ reduces your chances of achieving your goals.
 You didn’t start your journey with the correct thought process and a clear, tangible target in mind.

-Fear not though as – with a little bit of work – it’s a straight forward fix.
-In this article we’ll explain exactly how to find your ‘why’ to increase your motivation, commitment and dedication.
-This will greatly increase your chances of successfully achieving your desired goal.
+In this article, we’ll explore exactly how to find your ‘why’ to increase your motivation, commitment and dedication.
+This will greatly increase your chances of successfully taking action towards your desired goal.

 Setting The Perfect Target